| <!-- -->Sumi Senthi

 The response from this project was overwhelmingly positive - from both audiences and BBC staff.

-There have been several projects following this success, including experiences for Winter Watch bird feeder cameras, and Eurovision.
+There have been several spin-off projects following this success, including experiences for Winter Watch bird feeder cameras, and Eurovision.

-Flexible media has been transitioning fully from R&D to the product space, and there are plans to develop the features for use across the BBC estate, including iPlayer.
+The work has been transitioning fully from R&D to the product space, and there are plans to develop the features for use across the BBC estate, including iPlayer.

 Personal development